Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - What are the implications of those proposals?
     - The new law has far-reaching **implications for** the future of journalism.

+## Impose

+- To dictate, To force people to accept something.
+    - The court can impose a fine.
+- To ask someone do something for you when this is not convenient for them.
+    - We could ask to stay the night, but we don’t want to **impose on** them.

 ## Incentive

 - Motivation